scala/scala-lang/_posts/2016-07-20-sip-summary-minutes.md

 The SIP committee went through five SIPs in the queue.
-Two new SIPs received a number, meaning they passed the first phase of acceptance – that is, the change to Scala is accepted in theory, so long as the the committee's design and implementation concerns can be adequately addressed in subsequent discussions on the SIP.
+Two new SIPs received a number, meaning they passed the first phase of acceptance – that is, the change to Scala is accepted in theory, so long as the committee's design and implementation concerns can be adequately addressed in subsequent discussions on the SIP.
 The two SIPs which received numbers (first-round accepted) include: